johnstontrav/klairejohnston-hugo-cms/site/content/_index.md

       Luna and Van are just two of the characters who lead us into this heady exploration of the fluidity of loyalty and show us certainty has never been so uncertain.
-  - image: /img/screen-shot-2019-08-06-at-4.14.48-pm.png
+  - image: /img/screen-shot-2019-08-09-at-8.34.28-am.png
     text: >-
-      For a personalised inscription and autographed copy of 'Ideas', get in touch via the contact page.
+      For an autographed and gift-wrapped copy of 'Ideas', with a personalised inscription, get in touch via the contact page.
 A great gift idea for avid readers, creative types and supporters of Australian writing.
 event:
   heading: '  '
   text: \